panoply/syncify/readme.md

 ### Usage

-Produce terse output by passing `--terse` (or `--minify`) command flag.
+Produce terse output by passing `--terse` command flag.
 The `--prod` flag will also produce terse output.
 You can pass a boolean `false` to options to skip minification.

 ### Terse Options